 I was once in your position – I felt lost, confused, frustrated, impatient, and hopeless.
-So, if you wonder what to do when your wife is always sick, this article is just for you.
+I also wondered how to react when my wife is sick, so if you want to know, this article is just for you.

 It took us 6 years to find out what was wrong.

 If every day there’s something wrong with your wife, your mind begins to wonder.